kartik-madhak/PHP-MVC/README.md

 - This framework communicates with the database using a small one-file class called FluentDB, which acts as a wrapper that generates, executes, and process SQL queries.
 I have plans to extend the functionality of the framework using PDO, but that's a thought for future...

 - You wouldn't directly declare a FluentDB object in your app, but it is accessible through Model's subclasses using the `query` method.
-It is used to execute query on a table specified by a certain model.
+It is used to execute a query on a table specified by a certain model.
 For example: -

   ```php
   $users = User::query()->select(['id', 'name'])->get();